Omega 3 vs. Omega 6 - Understanding The Differences

 In pre-industrial times, before the days of processed foods and Mcdonald’s, humans ate large amounts of fish and other omega-3 sources.
 Depending on where in the world they lived, their ratio of omega 6 to omega 3 consumption ranged from around 4:1 to 1:4.
 Thus, our bodies became adapted to relatively even amounts of omega 3 and 6.

 Nowadays, that same ratio (omega 6 to omega 3) is close to 16:1.
-Cardiovascular events, like heart attacks and strokes, are presently the leading cause of death in this country, whereas in pre-industrial times these events were a lot less common (though of course, most humans did not live as long).
+Cardiovascular events are presently the leading cause of death in this country, whereas in pre-industrial times these events were a lot less common (though of course, most humans did not live as long).
 This is certainly not caused specifically by our omega 6 to omega 3 ratio, but instead speaks to a larger issue of diet in modern society.

 Omega 6s in their original source is very good for you and are essential to the body, but we should limit our intake of omega 6 to healthy sources, such as nuts, seeds, and extra-virgin olive oil.